w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 :::

 In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} NPoS nominators do not necessarily receive staking rewards.
-The nomination intents are sorted in a list called
+The nomination intents are sorted in a list called [bags-list](https://github.com/paritytech/substrate/pull/9507).
-[bags-list](https://github.com/paritytech/substrate/pull/9507).
 {{ kusama: The bags list example below uses DOT for explaining the concepts. :kusama }}The Bags-List substrate pallet is designed to be self-maintaining, with minimal effort from the blockchain, making it extremely scalable.
 This sorting functionality using bags is extremely important for the [long-term improvements](https://gist.github.com/kianenigma/aa835946455b9a3f167821b9d05ba376) of the staking/election system.

-The bags list
-has two primary components, bags and nodes (or nominators' accounts), with bags containing the nodes with bonded balance within a specific range.
+The bags list has two primary components, bags and nodes (or nominators' accounts), with bags containing the nodes with bonded balance within a specific range.
 In the figure below the 1st empty bag will contain nominators will take 21 - 30 DOT, the 2nd bag 11 - 20 DOT, and the 3rd bag 0-10 DOT.
 The nomination intents are the nominators' accounts with bonded tokens (in this case they are 8) that will be put inside each of those three bags depending on the stake they have.

 ![bags list example 0](../assets/bags-list-example-0.png)

-The bags list is semi-sorted, meaning that sorting is partially done automatically.
+The bags list is semi-sorted, meaning that automatic sorting is only partially done.
 In fact, the nomination intents are automatically put into each bag based on the number of bonded tokens, but within each bag the nodes are arranged based on the time they are inserted and not by their stake.
 To sort nodes by stake within a bag there is a manual step (more on this later on).
 Note in the figure below how in the 2nd bag the node with 19 DOT (yellow circle) is the last one, meaning that the nomination intent was submitted after the other nodes.
 Same scenario for the node with 8 DOT (green circle) in the 3rd bag.

-These two nodes have the right to move up in their respective bags un put them in front of the nodes with less stake than them.
-This action of appropriately sort the bag must be done manually by submitting the `putInFrontOf` extrinsic within the `voterList` pallet instance.
-Moreover, if for example the node with 19 DOT bonds an additional 2 DOT, that node will be put automatically in the 1st bag because the total number of bonded tokens will be outside the range of the 2nd bag.
+The mentioned two nodes have the right to move up in their respective bags un put them in front of the nodes with less stake than them.
+This action of appropriately sorting the bag must be done manually by submitting the `putInFrontOf` extrinsic within the `voterList` pallet instance.
+Moreover, if for example the node with 19 DOT bonds an additional 2 DOT, that node will be put automatically in the 1st bag because the total number of bonded tokens will be outside the range of the 2nd bag (see figure below).
 That node with now 21 DOT will be put at the tail of the 1st bag with the possibility to manually put itself in front of "older" nodes with less than 21 DOT (if there are any).

 ![bags list example 1](../assets/bags-list-example-1.png)

 If one decides to automatically send staking rewards to the stash account and bond them (i.e. compound staking), the position within a bag changes over time and this may result in a change of bag.
+Any nominator within a specific bag can submit the permissionless extrinsic `rebag` within the `voterList` pallet instance to update the positions of those accounts that do not belong to their bag, and place them in the correct one.
 Actions like bonding/unbonding tokens automatically rebags the nominator node, but events like staking rewards/slashing do not.
 See the [bags-list](learn-nominator.md#bags-list) section for more information.
-Briefly, any nominator within a specific bag can submit the permissionless extrinsic `rebag` within the `voterList` pallet instance to update the positions of those accounts that do not belong to their bag, and place them in the correct one.

 The bags-list is capable of including an unlimited number of nodes, subject to the chain's runtime storage.
 In the current staking system configuration, the bags list keeps
 {{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorsCount" defaultValue={50000}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/> :kusama }}
 nomination intents, of which, at most